citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

     local playerEntered, player = data["player"], data["for"]
     print(("%s entered %s's scope"):format(playerEntered, player))
 end)

 ```
 ## playerLeftScope

+{{% alert theme="warning" %}}
+Using these events is frowned upon, these events have scaling performance costs.
+For every person within the scope of the player on every enter/leave scope this this will be called an additional time, so having 32 players within the scope of a player will lead to this being called 32 times.
+Whenever possible you should use state bags if you need to trigger scoped events.
+{{% /alert %}}

 This event handler is triggered when a player leaves another player's scope.